PrashantMohta/ModdingDocs/hooks.md

     }
 }
 ```
 > Note: Your IDE (Visual Studio Community/Jetbrains Rider) can generate this function for you with the correct parameters.
-To do this, type in `ModHooks.HeroUpdateHook += OnHeroUpdate;`, Then right click on the now red highlighted `OnHeroUpdate` and click on the light bulb icon (called 'Quick actions and Refactoring') and choose 'Generate Method'.
+To do this, [see example video](https://youtu.be/oH-lbfZORw0) or type in `ModHooks.HeroUpdateHook += OnHeroUpdate;`, Then right click on the now red highlighted `OnHeroUpdate` and click on the light bulb icon (called 'Quick actions and Refactoring') and choose 'Generate Method'.

 There are many modhooks available to be used.
 - Explanations for most common hooks can be found in [ModHook Reference](Hooks/modhooks.md)